 Reason no. 4: Unnecessary knowledge

 With a well-intentioned flood of specialist information following the lines: “Can’t hurt when my colleagues know that too”, you’re not helping them.
 There is even the danger that uncertainty and even frustration may arise when your colleagues in the search of core information are lost in the flood of irrelevant information.
-Therefore, all users of your knowledge management system should only be provided with the relevant information they need for their daily work.
+Therefore, all users of your knowledge base should only be provided with the relevant information they need for their daily work.

 In summary, you need clear responsibilities for your knowledge management.
 Correct use also offers your company the opportunity to define basic terminology and language standards.